Strayboots

 Once priorities are clear, introduce structured team building training through guided activities.
 These should challenge teams to collaborate, think strategically, and problem-solve in ways that mirror real workplace scenarios.

-This is where team building activities in the workplace play a critical role giving teams a safe environment to practice new behaviors.
+This is where team building activities in the workplace play a critical role, giving teams a safe environment to practice new behaviors.

 3. Activate in Spring (Q2)

 As workloads increase from April through June, teams benefit from experiences that reinforce what they’ve learned.
-Locking in corporate team building activities for spring helps teams apply skills under pressure, strengthening trust and momentum when it matters most.
+Locking in corporate team building for spring activities helps teams apply skills under pressure, strengthening trust and momentum when it matters most.

 What Team Building Activities Work Best in the Workplace Before Spring?